Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Multi-Layer Personalized Federated Learning

-To facilitate personalization for different courses, our methodology obtains a separate local model for each course.
-The tasks handled locally are: (i) providing a course-personalized model for global aggregations and (ii) adapting the global model based on the local students in each course.
-Besides the local course models $\Theta_c$ we introduce in Section \ref{sec:sc1_data}, we further define the global model as $\Theta_{{g}}$.
-We aim to train a global model that is \textit{easily adaptable} to each local course.
-To this end, we employ a meta-learning based personalized FL framework~\cite{Fallah2020PersonalizedFL} to seek the global model that solves the following optimization problem:
+To facilitate adaptation to courses, our methodology obtains separate local models for each course.
+Locally, we address two tasks: (i) generating a course-customized model $\Theta_c$ for global aggregations and (ii) adapting the global model $\Theta_g$ according to the characteristics of students within each course.
+Our objective is to develop a global model that can be \textit{easily adaptable} to each course.
+For this purpose, we employ a personalized federated learning framework based on meta-learning~\cite{Fallah2020PersonalizedFL} to find the global model that addresses the optimization problem:

-where $F_c(\cdot)$ is the meta-loss function of course $c$, and $f_c(\cdot)$ is the original loss function, which is the sum of prediction loss (i.e., binary cross entropy loss from Section \ref{sec:kt} and \ref{sec:outcomeprediction}) over the dataset of course $c$.
-The main difference between our loss function in (\ref{eq:mainLoss}) and the loss functions used in existing student modeling work~\cite{dkt,botelho2017improving} is that our loss function aims to minimize the loss of the \emph{adapted} versions of the global model.
-This adaptation is based on one gradient descent step, i.e., term $(a)$ in (\ref{eq:mainLoss}), which is taken over the local course $c$ dataset.
-That is, our method exploits the \textit{commonality} of data across courses to train an adaptable global model, which can be easily tailored to each course.
+where $F_c(\cdot)$ is the meta-loss function of course $c$, and $f_c(\cdot)$ is the original loss function, which is the sum of prediction losses (i.e., binary cross entropy loss as we will formulate in Section \ref{sec:kt} and \ref{sec:outcomeprediction}) over course $c$.
+The key distinction between our loss function (equation (\ref{eq:mainLoss})) and those used in prior student modeling studies~\cite{dkt,botelho2017improving} is that ours minimizes the loss of the \emph{adapted} versions of the global model.
+This adaptation is performed through a single gradient descent step, represented as term $(a)$ in (\ref{eq:mainLoss}), executed on the dataset of course $c$.
+In essence, our approach leverages the \textit{commonality} of data across courses to develop an adaptable global model which can be easily tailored to individual courses.